 Like all collectors, we plant-lovers often aspire to completing a set.
 A while ago, I set myself the challenge of growing species representative of as many as possible of the c.
 450 families of vascular plants in the world (ferns, gymnosperms and flowering plants) in my tiny backyard.
 So far I have over 150 families represented.
 I was delighted therefore to discover that Maarten has a similar aspiration, and grows plants from a similar number of families.
 However, a number of the plants he grows are from families not (yet!) represented in my garden, some of which I didn’t even know if it was possible to grow in London (for example, Pennantiaceae, Aphanopetalaceae, Microteaceae, Corynocarpaceae and Sphenocleaceae).
-My ambition is to grow plants from half of all known vascular plant families, so I was delighted to get some ideas for new plants/plant families to try.
+I was delighted to get some ideas for new plants/plant families to try.

 Plants grown for their botanical interests aren’t always the most colourful or showy, so I have also been inspired to introduce more colour to my own garden (particularly later in the season), by planting more herbaceous perennials and not being afraid to use bedding plants more to provide splashes of colour against the foliage of other plants.